- This event has passed.

 Second, Does it have to be specifically about Christmas?
 It must be related to any winter holiday (Christmas, Hannukha, Kwanza, solstice celebrations, “Yule,” etc.).
 You can include other holidays like Halloween or Easter, but it still needs a strong connection to the winter season’s celebrations.

 Third, How do I know what you like?
 A few people asked which well known authors I like for comparison.
-I don’t advise trying to copy their styles, but a few names that you can check out anyway: Connie Willis, Michael Cisco, Steve Aylett, Gene Wolfe, Angela Carter, Kate Bernheimer just to name a few who sort of circle around what seems right for this.
-The best thing to do is to see what I picked from the previous contests here, here, here, and here.
+I don’t advise trying to copy their styles, but a few names that you can check out anyway: Michael Cisco, Steve Aylett, Leonora Carrington, Gene Wolfe, and Shirley Jackson just to name a few who sort of circle around what seems right for this.
+The best thing to do is to see what I picked from the previous contests here, here, here, here, and here.

 Fourth, A tease: I’d love to collect and publish all of these after another round or two, and I started looking into it.
 So keep in mind that it might be more than just a random online contest somewhere down the line…And that leads me to…